vorburger/openstack-devstack-opendaylight-vagrant/README.md

 Detach with `Ctrl-a, d`; Next/Previous screen with `Ctrl-a, n/p` (NB `*` indicating current screen) - e.g. `q-svc` is Neutron Server, where log messages from the _neutron.plugins.ml2.managers_ re. _Mechanism driver 'opendaylight'_ show any ODL related problem.

 Enter _scrolling (copy) mode_ with `Ctrl-a, [` - but beware, this will "lock up" (pause) processses, so you *MUST* exit scroll/copy mode by pressing `Enter` twice (or `Ctrl-a, ]`).

+To debug the networking, compare the output of the following commands between a working and broken environment: `ip netns; sudo ip netns exec qdhcp-... route` and `sudo ovs-ofctl -OOpenFlow13 show br-int`.

 See also...